 We commit to better understanding the Doctrine of Discovery, identifying the ways in which it is still used to oppress Indigenous people, and how best to realize our church’s repudiation of such a sinful ideology.
 Therefore, we commit to partnership with Native nations and with Native organizations that educate, support, and interpret the rights of Indigenous people, including the National Congress of American Indians and the National Native American Boarding School Healing Coalition.
 We commit to national and international advocacy through our ELCA Washington Office, the Lutheran Office for World Community at the United Nations, as well as in state and local legislative bodies.
 We commit to learning about treaties, and to engage our members in advocacy for treaty rights as they affect current issues of justice.

 I encourage you to take time to study and understand these issues and to deepen your faith.
-Take time to read about how treaties have been abused, how children where taken from their homes a placed in residential schools "to make them conform to society."
+Take time to read about how treaties have been abused, how children where taken from their homes and placed in residential schools "to make them conform to society."
 And pray.
 Pray for wisdom and understanding that leads to help make changes that lead to true justice and peace.